 Blizzard Community Competition License

-All esports and competitions which utilize Blizzard products excluding Overwatch® and Overwatch 2 must comply with the following terms and conditions.
-For information about licensing Overwatch and Overwatch 2 esports or competitions, please click here.
+In order to fall within the terms of a Community Competition License, esports competitions which utilize Blizzard products excluding Overwatch® 2 must comply with the following terms and conditions.
+For information about licensing Overwatch 2 esports competitions, please click here.
+You may not organize an esports competition with any other Blizzard product outside of the terms below without written permission from Blizzard.

-The value of the total compensation including prizes, prize money, salaries, travel and accommodation stipends or reimbursements, and appearance fees paid by organizers and sponsors to the players, teams, and team owners for participating in the competition ("Compensation"), must:
+The value of the total prizes and prize money paid by organizers and sponsors to the players, teams, and team owners for participating in the competition ("Prizing"), must:

 - not exceed Twenty Five thousand US Dollars ($25,000 USD) or the equivalent for a single competition; and